The 9 Best DJ Controllers in the Market (June 2018)

 The build quality, as expected, isn’t top-notch.
 The disco lights feel like a gimmick.
 And the abstraction makes it a poor learning tool (though the lack of FX compels you go focus more on DJing).

 But these are all flaws that should be expected.
-I can’t really complain about a DJ controller that costs just $99 and targets absolute beginners.
+I can’t really complain about a DJ controller that costs so slow and targets absolute beginners.

 Who is it for?